 The Mitochondrial Biology Unit has an active post-graduate programme for training students for the Ph D or occasionally M Phil degrees.
 The programme aims to provide high quality training in both research and in transferable skills.
-The students are supervised and assessed by a research supervisor and a separate advisor, under the overall supervision of the Unit's graduate education committee consisting of three of the Unit's Faculty.
+The students are supervised and assessed by a research supervisor and a separate advisor, under the overall supervision of the Unit's graduate education committee.

 Students become registered for the Ph D (or M Phil) degree at the University of Cambridge in the Graduate School of Life Sciences (Biological, Medical and Veterinary Sciences).
 Approximately 36 students in the Unit are registered in this programme.